 The $1000 grant for a youth-based arts and culture project was awarded to the Social Justice Co-operative of Newfoundland, a group committed to raising the profile of co-operative approaches to economic and social development in Newfoundland and Labrador.
-In service of this commitment, with the support of the grant, the co-op commissioned local freelance artist Molly Graham (age 25) to create seven illustrations based on the seven Co-operative Principles, each one highlighting a different co-operative in Newfoundland/Labrador.
+With the support of the grant, SJCNL commissioned local freelance artist Molly Margaret (age 25) to create seven illustrations based on the seven Co-operative Principles, each one highlighting a different co-operative in Newfoundland/Labrador.

 The Social Justice Co-operative of Newfoundland worked with the Newfoundland Federation of Co-operatives to identify suitable co-operatives to work with for this project and learn more about the work that these co-operatives do across the province to inform the illustrations.
 Molly produced 7 beautiful illustrations that can be freely distributed for non-commercial purposes.